aloz/esl2http/README.md

 - use esl2http.yaml, esl2http-raspi.yaml
 - or use /ProjectFiles/Docker/ ordered folders and ordered shell/command files

  The thing is I do not know your Docker production environment.
-My Docker production environment on Linux was under ARM Linux on Raspberry Pi.
-The regulat Dockerfile- didn't tested on regular Linux, but I believe it should start.
+My Docker production environment on Linux was under ARM Linux on Raspberry Pi, on Windows was Docker-Desktop with WSL2 under Windows 10 x64 The regulat Dockerfile- didn't tested on regular Linux, but I believe it should work.

   Thank you!